2014 Svenska Cupen final

 The 2014 Svenska Cupen final was played on 18 May 2014 at the national stadium Friends Arena in Solna, which hosted the final for the second time.
-The stadium is the home of the Sweden national football team and Allsvenskan club AIK.
+The stadium is the home of the Sweden men's national football team and Allsvenskan club AIK.
 The final made its return to Solna for the second consecutive year.
 The final was the culmination of the 2013–14 Svenska Cupen.

 Road to the Final

 Note: In all results below, the score of the finalist is given first.